-Valerie is a professional poet, educator, arts administrator and collaborative artist who descends from Pueblo, Dinè and Hispanic ancestors in the Southwest US.
-For the past fifteen years, she has worked with children, young adults, adults, teachers, and elders in a wide range of community engagement programs.
+Valerie Martínez is a professional poet, educator, arts administrator, consultant, and collaborative artist who descends from Hispanic, Pueblo, and Dinè ancestors in the Southwest US.
+She was born and raised in Santa Fe, New Mexico.
+For the past fourteen years, Valerie has worked with children, young adults, adults, teachers, and elders in a wide range of arts and community development programs.

-Her work is dedicated to transformational change in communities through collaboration, cooperation, and art.
+Valerie's work is dedicated to transformational change in communities through collaboration, cooperation, and art.

-During her 8 year tenure with Littleglobe (2006-2015) and now as Founding Director of Artful Life (2015-present), Valerie has been a Project Director and/or Collaborative Artist for a wide range of arts and social change projects: Stories of Route 66: The International District; TIASO Artist Co-Op; Women & Creativity; EKCO; Common Ground TOC, Littleglobe 3CE; Artist to Artist/Open Books; Lines & Circles; Lifesongs, Memorylines: Voces de Nuestras Jornadas, MICA Community Arts and Convening Project, Salve: Women on War & Warriorship, Santa Fe Bus Opera, and Sharing the Same Space.
+During her 8 year tenure with Littleglobe (2006-2015) and as Founding Director of Artful Life (2015-present), Valerie has been a Project Director and/or Collaborative Artist for a wide range of arts and social change projects: Stories of Route 66: The International District; TIASO Artist Co-Op; Women & Creativity; EKCO; Common Ground TOC, Littleglobe 3CE; Artist to Artist/Open Books; Lines & Circles; Lifesongs, Memorylines: Voces de Nuestras Jornadas, MICA Community Arts and Convening Project, Salve: Women on War & Warriorship, Santa Fe Bus Opera, and Sharing the Same Space.

-Valerie was born and raised in Santa Fe, New Mexico.
-She has lived in Albuquerque since 2005.
-In between she traveled widely (both nationally and internationally), lived and taught in Swaziland from 1993-1995, and resided in five U.S. states.
-Her work is guided by the tremendous wisdom and guidance of people and communities who she has known along the way.
+Valerie has a B.A. from Vassar College and an M.F.A. from the University of Arizona.
+Before entering the field of arts and community development in 2007, Valerie taught at the college/university level for 23 years, including four years at New Mexico Highlands University and six years at the College of Santa Fe.
+She has traveled widely (both nationally and internationally), lived and taught in Southern Africa from 1993-1995, and resided in five U.S. states.
+Her work is guided by the tremendous wisdom and guidance of people and communities that she has known and learned from along the way.